Opentrons/opentrons/api/docs/v2/new_pipette.rst

 using multi-channel pipettes.
 One common exception to this rule is when using 384-well plates.
 The space between the wells in a 384-well plate and the space between the nozzles of a multi-channel pipette means that a multi-channel pipette accesses every other well in a column.
-Specifying well A1 acesses odd rows; specifying well A2 accesses even rows:
+Specifying well A1 acesses every other well starting with the first (rows A, C, E, G, I, K, M, and O); specifying well B1 similarly accesses every other well, but starting with the second (rows B, D, F, H, J, L, N, and P).

 .. code-block:: python